Bookmark saved

 And with that, the connection terminated with an abrupt click.
 The screen went dark.

 Everyone in the room sat in shocked silence for thirty seconds, processing what they'd just heard—or rather, what they hadn't heard.
-Then Lucas burst out laughing, the sound sharp and slightly manic in the quiet.
+Then Lucas burst out laughing, the sound sharp and manic in the quiet.

 "I guess our captain doesn't like gossip."

-"Guess not," Chelsea agreed, leaning back in her chair with an expression of bemused frustration.
+"Guess not," Chelsea agreed, leaning back in her chair with bemused frustration.
 She was a diminutive woman who kept her blonde hair in a tight bun, almost a mirror of the captain's own severe style.
 She had green eyes and a quick wit and was one of Marcus's closest friends—one of the few who didn't treat him like an outsider.

 "What now?" he asked.